lucky-rydar/gl_tasks/README.md

 2. enter repo dir and task you want build ``` cd gl_task/taskn ```
 3. enter ``` make all ``` too build all the project

+### Run

+Every task has own main file, you can run it with flags "help" or for the third task "--help" to see some additional info about tasks.

+Also in every task there is unit tests, so you can run it too.